 In this section, we argue that composite DM, made of stable dark nuclei (DN) of large dark nucleon number, can evade the constraints from the Bullet Cluster on the DM self-interactions and provide a viable DM candidate~\cite{Krnjaic:2014xza, Hardy:2014mqa}.
 As the detailed mechanism is explained in~\cite{Hardy:2014mqa}, in this work, we will just point out some of the main steps to get the observed DM abundance and the maximum size of these DN.
-In the SM, the main bottleneck that prohibits the synthesis of nuclei is the substantial binding energy per nucleon of Helium-4, $\sim 7$ MeV, relative to the following smaller nuclei.\footnote{During SM BBN, almost all the nucleons present wind up in Hydrogen and Helium-4 while a small fraction leads to the synthesis $4<A<8$.
-There are subsequent bottlenecks post Helium-4, such as $^{12}$C, where the binding energy per nucleon exceeds Helium-4.
+In the SM, the main bottleneck that prohibits the synthesis of nuclei is the substantial binding energy per nucleon of helium-4, $\sim 7$ MeV, relative to the following smaller nuclei.\footnote{During SM BBN, almost all the nucleons present wind up in hydrogen and helium-4 while a small fraction leads to the synthesis $4<A<8$.
+There are subsequent bottlenecks post helium-4, such as $^{12}$C, where the binding energy per nucleon exceeds helium-4.
 However, there are no bottlenecks in the formation of large dark nuclei in the exotic sectors. } As the Coulomb repulsion term is absent in this scenario, unlike in the SM, there can be stable DN up to a large dark nucleon number.
-DM will thus be produced at low temperatures given that, in this case, the energy term dominates over the binding energy, which favours the generation of bound states, and it will be built up by aggregation, as fusion processes dominate over dissociations and fissions in the low temperature regime \cite{Hardy:2014mqa}.
+DM will thus be produced at low temperatures given that, in this case, the energy term dominates over the binding energy, which favors the generation of bound states, and it will be built up by aggregation, as fusion processes dominate over dissociations and fissions in the low temperature regime \cite{Hardy:2014mqa}.

-Our composite Dark nucleons can be made to satisfy all the assumptions stated in~\cite{Hardy:2014mqa} that are necessary for the formation of the large Dark nucleon (A-DN).
-The cross-section of the A-DN over its mass can be expressed as:
+Our composite dark nucleons can be made to satisfy all the assumptions stated in~\cite{Hardy:2014mqa} that are necessary for the formation of the large dark nucleon (A-DN).
+By assuming the cross section to be geometric\footnote{As mention previously, in the SM the cross section of neutrons scattering is larger than the geometric cross section as a consequence of an accidental cancellations in the effective field theory~\cite{Kaplan:1998tg,Kaplan:1998we,Bedaque:2002mn,Hall:2019rld}.}, the self-scattering cross section of the A-DN over its mass can be expressed as